Pre-existing disease in pregnancy: Behçet's disease

-Pregnancy does not have an adverse effect on the course of Behçet's disease and may possibly ameliorate its course.
-Still, there is a substantial variability in clinical course between patients and even for different pregnancies in the same patient.
+Pregnancy does not worsen the course of Behçet's disease and may ameliorate it.
+Still, there is substantial variability in clinical course between patients and even for different pregnancies in the same patient.
 Also, the other way around, Behçet's disease confers an increased risk of pregnancy complications, miscarriage and Cesarean section.

 Multiple sclerosis

-Being pregnant decreases the risk of relapse in multiple sclerosis; however, during the first months after delivery the risk increases.
+Being pregnant decreases the risk of relapse in multiple sclerosis; however, during the first months after delivery, the risk increases.
 Overall, pregnancy does not seem to influence long-term disability.
 Multiple sclerosis does not increase the risk of congenital abnormality or miscarriage.

 Mental health

 Depression in pregnancy

-The effects of depression during pregnancy are difficult to parse from depression before pregnancy as the symptoms of the two overlap.
-However, the biggest risk factor of depression during pregnancy is a prior history of depression.
+The effects of depression during pregnancy are difficult to parse from depression before pregnancy, as the symptoms of the two overlap.
+However, the biggest risk factor for depression during pregnancy is a prior history of depression.
 Most of the research is focused on the consequences of untreated depression regardless if the depression developed during pregnancy or if it was there before conception.
 Untreated depression has been linked to premature birth, low birth weight, fetal growth restriction, and postnatal complications.
 On the other hand, however, anti-depressant medications also come with a small risk of pre-term birth, low birth weight, and persistent pulmonary hypertension.

 Respiratory disease

 Asthma

 In the United States, the prevalence of asthma among pregnant women is between 8.4% and 8.8%.
 Asthma in pregnant women is strongly associated with multiple adverse health outcomes, including pre-eclampsia, preterm birth, and low birth weight.
 Other conditions such as gestational diabetes, placenta previa, and hemorrhage are inconsistently correlated to asthma.
+Additionally, women with Asthma face a higher likelihood of complications during labor and delivery, such as breech presentation and caesarean delivery.
 Poorly controlled and severe asthma may exacerbate conditions associated with maternal and neonate morbidity and mortality.
 Asthma treatment recommendations during pregnancy are similar to those in non-pregnant women.

+As of 2018, Asthma was the most prevalent respiratory disorder to complicate pregnancy, remaining a high-risk condition despite therapeutic advancements.
+Preventing asthma exacerbations during pregnancy is crucial to reduce the risk of complications and poor outcomes.

+The course of asthma during pregnancy

+The course of asthma during pregnancy can vary, with some patients experiencing worsening symptoms while others see improvement.

+As of 2006, it was believed the course of asthma during pregnancy varied with a similar proportion of women improving, remaining stable, or worsening.
+However, as of 2013, it was found that deterioration may manifest in approximately 20% of women, improvement in around 30%, and no significant change observed in the remaining 50%.